What is Universal Credit?

 What if I need help with my claim?

-If you need help to make your claim for Universal Credit, you can go to your local Citizens Advice Bureau or Jobcentre Plus.
+If you need help to make your claim for Universal Credit, you can go to your local Citizens Advice Wirral or Jobcentre Plus.

 You will be guided through the online application and shown how to upload and attach any documentation you have to support your claim.